-Health is not just merely an absence of disease but a dynamic entity where a state of equilibrium keeps the constitution of an individual whole in harmony [click to tweet].
+Health is not just merely an absence of disease but a dynamic entity where a state of equilibrium keeps the constitution of an individual whole in harmony .
 Constitution means a person’s state of health, including their temperament and any inherited and acquired characteristics.
-Genetic code genome is responsible for what’s going to constitute the make-up of a resulting individual.
+The genetic code genome is responsible for what’s going to constitute the makeup of a resulting individual.

-Health is also defined as freedom from pain on physical plane, confusion on mental plane (mental clarity) and passions on emotional plane (emotional calm) .
-Signs of good health, apart from others, are mental clarity, emotional calm and refreshing sleep.
+Health is also defined as freedom from pain on the physical plane, confusion on the mental plane (mental clarity), and passion on the emotional plane (emotional calm) .
+Signs of good health, apart from others, are mental clarity, emotional calm, and refreshing sleep.

-Disease is dynamic disposition in harmony of constitution due to either non-maintenance of equilibrium or physio-chemical alteration of tissues.
+The disease is a dynamic disposition in the harmony of constitution due to either non-maintenance of equilibrium or physio-chemical alteration of tissues.
 Symptoms are the language of a disease.
-The genetic code map is responsible for physical, mental and emotional symptoms, which are a result of both functional disorders and structural changes in the body.
+The genetic code map is responsible for physical, mental, and emotional symptoms, which are a result of both functional disorders and structural changes in the body.
 Environment (stress, shock, traumas producing changes in glands) modifies the constitution.

-Diseases which when untreated or maltreated, lead to chronic disease syndromes related to natural progression of disease or lead to an increase in susceptibility for other diseases when immunity is low.
+Diseases that when untreated or maltreated, lead to chronic disease syndromes related to the natural progression of the disease or lead to an increase in susceptibility to other diseases when immunity is low.

-The single purpose and highest ideal of the medicine is cure.
-Cure is “the rapid, gentle and permanent restoration of health, or removal and annihilation of the disease in its whole extent, in the shortest, most reliable, and most harmless way, based on easily comprehensible principles” .
+The single purpose and highest ideal of medicine is the cure.
+The cure is “the rapid, gentle, and permanent restoration of health, or removal and annihilation of the disease in its whole extent, in the shortest, most reliable, and most harmless way, based on easily comprehensible principles” .
 Cure means the recovery of the state of stability of physiological norms .

 The Physician’s high and only mission is to restore the sick to health, to cure, as it is termed